Surjoyday/WatchList/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

----

-Feel free to use and contribute to the UsePopcorn Movie App! 🍿🎬